SpeciesFileGroup/distinguish/README.md

 ```

 ## Usage
 There are two ways to setup Interactive Keys.
 The easiest way is to let InteractiveKey auto discover your inputs automatically.
-For that, you simply need to provide a data attribute to your input.
+For that, you simply need to provide a data attribute on your element.

 ### Declarative